wyingtian/web_optimization/README.md

 Part1 is to optimize the index.html to get a PageSpeed Inights score of over 90 for both mobile and desktop Part2 is to optimize pizza.html to get 60 fps

-## Files structure
-Part1:

-1. all the file except `views folder` is for part1
-2. `dist foler` is the production files using grunt

-Part2:

-1. `views foler` has all the files for part2
-2. `/views/src` has all the source file for part2
-3. `/views/dist` has all the production file for part3

 For gruntfile.js and package.json file refer to `http://gruntjs.com/getting-started`

 ## Usage: